predoiua/predoiua.github.io/_drafts/qa_oracle.md

+*
-*automatically start Oracle 10g on CentOS 5 ?
+Q: How to automatically start Oracle 10g on CentOS 5 ?
 A:
 1. vi /etc/oratab.
 At the end should be Y
 2. vi $ORACLE_HOME/bin/dbstart